Declaring a Major or Minor

 When should I declare a major?

 You are encouraged to declare a 3-year or 4-year major when you have completed between 30 and 60 credit hours of study.
 The sooner you decide on and declare your major, the more likely you will be able to fulfill your requirements in a timely way.
 It also gives you time to think about adding a second major or a minor without having to take more credit hours than your degree requires.
 If you change your mind, you can always change your major at a later date.

 How do I declare a major?

-To declare a 3-year or 4-year major in Conflict Resolution Studies or International Development Studies, you need to complete a Major Declaration Form and take the form to the MSC Academic Advisor for a signature.
-The MSC Academic Advisor is located in office 1MS09.
+To declare a 3-year or 4-year major in Conflict Resolution Studies or International Development Studies, you need to complete an online Major Declaration Form and forward it to the MSC Academic Advisor.
+The Academic Advisor will sign the form and submit it to Student Central.

 If you are declaring a double major, you will need to indicate both majors on the form and send it to the appropriate departments (if a signature is required).